top of page

 Laser cutting workshop:

 Here I conducted a laser cutting experiment using clear acrylic, 2cm in depth.
 This also helped me to develop my skills using the CoralDraw software by making sure my design was correctly set up and the settings were correct before laser cutting the acrylic.
 After 15 minutes, I was really happy with how fast and precise the finished result came out.
-On the other hand, the typeface I used for the design was quite thin and intricate, it made it difficult for the laser cutter to cut it out clearly.
+On the other hand, the typeface I used for the design was quite thin and intricate, making it difficult for the laser cutter to cut it out clearly.

-I noticed that on the letters EF, that the laser cutter found it easier to cut out a bigger surface area rather than on small scale text.
+I noticed that on the letters EF, the laser cutter found it easier to cut out a bigger surface area rather than on small scale text.
 Reflecting on the outcome, I then decided to make a few design changes to enhance and improve the final outcome for the packaging design.
 This involved changing the thickness of the hexagons to make it less narrow to cut out, printing the text instead of using the laser cutter to cut out small print and making sure the printed information fit correctly within the embossed hexagon shapes.

 bottom of page